Welcome to Kids for Kids. We help the forgotten children of Darfur.

 Goat loans are just one way we help.
 By providing an integrated package of sustainable projects which parents tell us will help them the most – projects suitable to the region which have both an immediate, and a long-term impact – we are lifting families out of abject poverty and transforming whole villages.
 To date, we have adopted 100 villages across North Darfur.
 Over 550,000 people whose lives have been improved long term in one of the most remote and inaccessible regions of the world, where violence is still a daily hazard on the walk to water.

 We are enabling families to stay together, in their own homes.
 In Darfur, mothers are forced to rely on their eldest son to search for work across the world in order to send money home so his brothers and sisters will not die of starvation.
 Because in Darfur mothers cannot feed their children.
 Kids for Kids transforms the lives of individuals and whole communities – but we desperately need your help.
 Many Kids for Kids’ villages are welcoming refugees from South Sudan.
 They know what hunger is and will not turn anyone away.
 We must help.

 Kids for Kids is different, we listen to what people tell us will help them the most.
-Our grassroots projects not only give immediate help to individual families – their children have milk to drink, a blanket to sleep under, a mosquito net to protect them from malaria, farm tools and blankets – we are improving the lives of the whole village, providing health care, veterinary care and, most important of all, water near at hand.
+Our grassroots projects not only give immediate help to individual families – their children have milk to drink, a blanket to sleep under, a mosquito net to protect them from malaria, farm tools – we are improving the lives of the whole village, providing health care, veterinary care and, most important of all, water close at hand.
 Our midwives are saving the lives of countless mothers and babies.
 Because they are respected members of their communities they are listened to when they advise against FGM – this has dramatically reduced the incidence of FGM in villages.
 We even plant trees, changing the desert to green.

 Children are hungry, thirsty and at risk.
 We know we can change their lives, for good, with your help.